JamieCzuy/math_services/README.md

     1. For the /difference endpoint:
         If n is not given  or n > 100 or n is not an integer return a 400 Bad Request with a message about n is required and required to be an integer between 0 and 100.

+6. Assuming last_requested can be None, representing a number that has never been requested.
+Means can't use `auto_now`.

 ## Considerations

 1. To make it easier to run: the django project was created in the root of the repo.
 It would usually be created in a subfolder, something like ./src.